-A related question for future work is whether Qtip's sampling scheme can be improved.
-An importance sampling scheme, for example, might favor tandem reads originating from more difficult-to-predict portions of the sample space.
-These "important" reads might be reads originating from repetitive elements, or with certain patterns of mismatches and gaps.
-The scheme, together with appropriate weighting during model training, could achieve comparable accuracy while reducing the number of tandem reads required, thus reducing overhead.
-It could also reduce the greater prediction variability we see in experiments involving longer reads and more repetitive genomes.
+A question for future work is whether Qtip's sampling strategy can be improved.
+A strategy using importance sampling, for example, might favor tandem reads originating from more difficult-to-predict portions of the sample space.
+"Important" might originate from repetitive elements, or have certain patterns of mismatches and gaps.
+Together with appropriate weighting during model training, this could achieve comparable accuracy while reducing the number of tandem reads required.
+It could also reduce the prediction variability we see in experiments involving longer reads and more repetitive genomes.